What is 1:1 leverage?

 Not all brokers offer the 1x option so make sure to check this with your operator before making your initial deposit.

-Examples of leverage 1:1 trades
+Examples of real trades

 Assume that you want to trade Bitcoin with a 1x ratio and the price of Bitcoin is currently $25,000.
 Your account balance is $3000 and you want to invest $1500 in Bitcoin.
 With a 1:1 ratio, your margin requirement will be the entire trade size, in this case, $1500.